breandan/kotlingrad/latex/mais/README.md

 # Languages for Inference Workshop at POPL 19

-Kotlin𝛁 was [accepted](http://montrealaisymposium.com/) to MAIS '19!
+Kotlin∇ was [accepted](http://montrealaisymposium.com/) to MAIS '19!

 ## Scheudle